-- Select and implement appropriate pollution prevention and good housekeeping BMPs and measurable goals to ensure the reduction of all POCs in stormwate discharaes to the MEP. - Adopt techniques to reduce the use of fertilizers, pesticides, and herbicides, as well as potential impact to surface water.
+- d.
+Select and implement appropriate pollution prevention and good housekeeping BMPs and measurable goals to ensure the reduction of all POCs in stormwater discharges to the MEP. - Adopt techniques to reduce the use of fertilizers, pesticides, and herbicides, as well as potential impact to surface water.

 - f.
 Program implementation reporting for continuing covered entities (MS4s covered for 3 or more years on the reporting date).
 Covered entities are required to report on all municipal operations and facilities within their jurisdiction (urbanized area and additionally designated area) that their program is addressing.
-The covered entity shall report at a minimum on the items below: - indicate the municipal operations and facilities that the pollution prevention and good housekeeping program assessed; describe, if not done so already, the management practices, policies and - procedures that have been developed, modified, and / or implemented and report, at a minimum, on the items below that the covered entity's pollution prevention and good housekeeping program addresses during the reporting year: - acres of parking lot swept; - miles of street swept; - number of catch basins inspected and, where necessary, cleaned: - post-construction control stormwater management practices inspected and, where necessary, cleaned; pounds of phosphorus applied in chemical fertilizer

-- pounds of nitrogen applied in chemical fertilizer; and - acres of pesticides / herbicides applied. - iii. staff training events and number of staff trained; and - iv. report on effectiveness of program, BMP and measurable goal assessment.
+The covered entity shall report at a minimum on the items below: - indicate the municipal operations and facilities that the pollution prevention and good housekeeping program assessed; ii. describe, if not done so already, the management practices, policies and - ii. describe, if not done so already, the management practices, policies and procedures that have been developed, modified, and / or implemented and report, at a minimum, on the items below that the covered entity's pollution prevention and good housekeeping program addresses during the reporting year: - acres of parking lot swept; - miles of street swept; - number of catch basins inspected and, where necessary, cleaned; post-construction control stormwater management practices inspected and, - where necessary, cleaned; - pounds of phosphorus applied in chemical fertilizer - pounds of phosphords applied in chemical fertilizer; and - acres of pesticides / herbicides applied. - iii. staff training events and number of staff trained; and - iv. report on effectiveness of program, BMP and measurable goal assessment.
 If the pollution prevention and good housekeeping program addresses other operations than what is listed above in Part VIII.A.6.a(ii), the covered entity shall report on items that will demonstrate program effectiveness. - g.
 Reporting for newly regulated covered entities (MS4s covered for less than 3 years on the reporting date).
-Covered entities are required to report on all municipa operations and facilities within their jurisdiction (urbanized area and additionally designated area) that their program is addressing.
-The covered entity shall report at a minimum on the items below i. program development deadlines and reporting:
+Covered entities are required to report on all municipal operations and facilities within their jurisdiction (urbanized area and additionally designated area) that their program is addressing.
+The covered entity shall report at a minimum on the items below: